Page fragments

 return { kind: "external-script", placement: "head", src: `https://www.googletagmanager.com/gtm.js?id=${containerId}`, async: true, };},Inline script

-Section titled “Inline script”Run a small piece of JavaScript at the top of <body>:
+Section titled “Inline script”The following hook runs a small piece of JavaScript at the top of <body> on content pages:

 "page:fragments": async (event, ctx) => { if (event.page.kind !== "content") return null; return { kind: "inline-script", placement: "body:start", code: `window.contentId = ${JSON.stringify(event.page.content?.id)};`, };},HTML fragment

-Section titled “HTML fragment”Append a noscript fallback at the end of <body>:
+Section titled “HTML fragment”The following hook appends a noscript fallback at the end of <body>:

 "page:fragments": async (event, ctx) => { const containerId = await ctx.kv.get<string>("settings:gtmContainerId"); if (!containerId) return null;